Discovering Hidden Value

 “What we must decide is perhaps how we are valuable, rather than how valuable we are.”
 (Edgar Z Friedenberg)

-Do you ever find that your customers (or employers) are reluctant to talk about the value you bring?
-Or would bring… if only they gave you the assignment or the job?
+For example, do you ever find that your customers (or employers) are reluctant to talk about the value you bring?
+Alternatively, would they recognize it if only they gave you the assignment or the job?

 This reluctance is often very real.
-At other times, however, it is also a reflection of our own reluctance to probe, and thus discover how exactly we are valuable.
-Who knows what enormous gems lie undiscovered beneath this reluctance?
+At other times, however, it is also a reflection of our reluctance to probe, and thus discover how exactly we are valuable.
+Consequently, who knows what enormous gems lie undiscovered beneath this reluctance?

-If we are serious about harnessing the untapped power of undiscovered value, we must equally be honest about the resistance we encounter.
-We have a natural distaste for those who constantly seek reassurance that they are of value.
+If we are serious about harnessing the untapped power of undiscovered value, we must also be honest about the resistance we encounter.
+Indeed, we have a natural distaste for those who constantly seek reassurance that they are of value.
 Those who constantly ask for feedback on their performance may well betray an underlying self-obsession that at best we indulge, at worst we resent.

 They are making the mistake of pursuing the question of “how valuable they are“.
 Let’s be honest, most of us are tired of “rate our performance” questions.